Worship Resources

 Lutherans For Life:

 Sample Sermon — Rev. Dr. James I. Lamb’s sermon “Pregnant with God” (based on Luke 1:26-38) uses Scripture, Reformation Era writings, the Lutheran Confessions, and quotes from more recent scholars and theologians (Dr. Edward Koehler, Francis Pieper) to highlight the Incarnational and pro-life significance of Christ’s conception.
-The sermon can be read/downloaded in PDF, Word, Rich Text, and Plain Text formats.
-(If a box appears asking for a network password and user name just click "Cancel" and it should continue downloading, or you can just right click the format you desire and save directly to your hard drive.)
+Right-Click here to save a download of the sermon.

 Brochure — (“The Annunciation and Abortion”) by Rev. Edward Fehskens — offers a historical review and addresses the pro-life implications of the Annunciation and Visitation of Mary and the Incarnation of Jesus Christ.
-The text of the brochure can be read here.
-Brochures can be ordered on-line.
+Click here to read the text, or right-click here for an Adobe file you can print copies from.
+Click the following link to order brochures on-line.

 ---